earthddx/resume/README.md

 							SUMMARY

-Detail-oriented and self-motivated.
-Willing to learn new skills.
-Problem solver, easy to work with.
-Excellent written and oral communication skills; capable of explaining complex software issues in easy-to-understand terms.
+Goal-oriented Web Developer offering enthusiasm and understanding of various programming languages and frameworks.
+Looking to join a team where opportunity for growth and professional development is embraced.

 							SKILLS

 •	HTML

-• CSS • SCSS
+•	CSS, SCSS

 •	Different UI frameworks such as Material-UI and Semantic UI

+•	JavaScript

+•	jQuery

-• JavaScript • jQuery • React
+•	React.js, React Context API, React Redux

+•	GraphQL (Hasura)

-• GraphQL • Apollo Server
+•	Apollo Server

-Experience with MongoDB, GIT version control system and Github
+•	Experience with C++, MongoDB, Firebase, Express.js and Node.js

+•	GIT version control system and GitHub
-Familiarity with Node.js

-Developed various web applications using MS Visual Studio
+•	Developed various web applications using Visual Studio Code

 							PROJECTS